Youth Shares Stunt Video of Doing Push-Ups on Moving Car, UP Police Rewards Him With Challan| Watch Viral Video

-Noida: Recently, a video of a youth doing push-ups atop a moving car in the middle of a highway went viral on social media.
+Push Ups on Moving Car: Recently, a video of a youth doing push-ups atop a moving car in the middle of a highway went viral on social media.
 Soon after the viral video grabbed the attention of the Uttar Pradesh police, they decided to take action on the matter.
 Later, the police team took to Twitter and posted a hilarious reaction of the youth’s reaction after he was issued a challan for making the stunt video.
-Also Read - Couple Attacked for Sitting and Talking in a Secluded Place, Video of Locals Thrashing the Girl Goes Viral
+Also Read - Ajab Prem Ki Ghazab Kahani: Mother of Three Kids Elopes with Class 8 Boy

 Meanwhile, the reaction video posted by the UP police team begins with the youth climbing atop the Scorpio car and doing push-ups, when a message pops up on the screen that reads, “You worked out hard, here is your reward”.
 In the next few seconds, Ujjwal Yadav can be seen apologising for his act and promising never to perform such stunt in the future.